LLNL/blt/docs/index.rst

 It provides instructions for:

     * Adding BLT to a CMake project
-    * Setting up host-configs to handle multiple platform configurations
+    * Setting up *host-config* files to handle multiple platform configurations
     * Building, linking, and installing libraries and executables
     * Setting up unit tests with GTest
     * Using external project dependencies